Kambreezy/git-practice/README.md

-I'm Amos and I edited this file
+I'm Amos and I edited this file online!

 # Practice with git and GitHub